Alternative guide

 The public page includes a phone number but does not expose a matching tap-to-call link.

-Fix: Wrap the phone number in a tel: link and confirm it appears near the customer action.
+Fix: Wrap the phone number in a tel: link and confirm it appears near the customer path.

 Secure page references insecure assets